michael2012z/BitBible/markdown/Etheridge/files/2Cor.md

 18. But we have sent with him our brother, whose praise in the gospel is in all the churches;

-19. who hath, moreover, been chosen by the churches to go forth with us with this bounty which is ministered by us to the glory of Aloha himself, and untothe proof of our cordiality.
+19. who hath, moreover, been chosen by the churches to go forth with us with this bounty which is ministered by us to the glory of Aloha himself, and unto

-20. For we are precautious in this, that no one should lay upon us any imputationOr, spot.
+20. For we are precautious in this, that no one should lay upon us any imputation

 21. with regard to this great bounty which is to be administered by us.
 For we are careful for the things which are comely, not only before Aloha, but also before men.

-22. But we have also sent with them our brother, whom we have often proved in manyundertakings to be diligent; but now still more diligent from the great confidence he hath concerning you.
+22. But we have also sent with them our brother, whom we have often proved in many

 23. Whether, then, (you regard) Titos, he is my companion and helper among you, or the other brethren, they are the apostles of the churches of the glory of Meshiha.

-24. Wherefore the demonstration of your love, and of our boasting concerning you in thesethings, make manifest in the sight of all the churches.
+24. Wherefore the demonstration of your love, and of our boasting concerning you in these

 ## 2 Corinthians 9